CarlaAstudillo/nicar-2023-intro-to-web-dev/02_CSS/README.md

 HTML elements are positioned static by default, but you can change this property.

 - A "fixed" position will position the element relative to the browser viewport.
-The principal use case is when you want something on top of everything else that follows when the user scrolls.
+The main use case is when you want something on top of everything else that follows when the user scrolls.

 - An "absolute" position will position the element relative to its parent.
 Useful when you want to place an element on top of something else.